Researchers propose problematic method of using synthetic faces to test algorithms for gender and race bias

 The researchers admit to flaws in their technique, however.
 StyleGAN2 often adds facial hair to male faces when it increases hair length on a transect, potentially resulting in lower classifier error rates for males with longer hair.
 It also tends to add earrings to a transect when it’s modifying a dark-skinned face to look female; depending on culture, earrings could affect the presumption of a person’s gender.
 Moreover, many of the generated faces contained visible artifacts that could have affected the classifiers’ predictions, which the annotators attempted to eliminate but might have missed.

 “The GAN used to create the fake images is guaranteed also to be biased,” O’Sullivan said.
 “You can’t sidestep that question by saying ‘our model is only trying to predict human perception of race.’
 Race is more than just skin color.
 Whatever data biases exist in the GAN will be transferred into the analysis of new models.
-If the GAN is creating new faces based on training data of mainly white people, then other facial features that may be more common on black faces (aside from skin color) will fail to be represented in the fake faces that the GAN generates, meaning the analysis of bias may not be generalizable to the population of real black people in the world.”
+If the GAN is creating new faces based on training data of mainly White people, then other facial features that may be more common on Black faces (aside from skin color) will fail to be represented in the fake faces that the GAN generates, meaning the analysis of bias may not be generalizable to the population of real Black people in the world.”

 Others believe there’s a limit to the extent that bias can be mitigated in facial analysis and recognition technologies.
 (Indeed, facial recognition programs can be wildly inaccurate; in one case, they may be misclassifying people upwards of 96% of the time.)
 The Association for Computing Machinery (ACM) and American Civil Liberties Union (ACLU) continue to call for moratoriums on all forms of the technology.
 San Francisco and Oakland in California, as well as Boston and five other Massachusetts communities, have banned police use of facial recognition technology.
 And after the first wave of recent Black Lives Matter protests in the U.S., companies including Amazon, IBM, and Microsoft halted or ended the sale of facial recognition products.